PRODUCT

 Designed to be technically recyclable at commercial scale: fabrics made from 100% cotton.
 Care labels and stitching thread made from 100% polyester, with essential functional trims only.

 For the past three years, we’ve been offering repair workshops for customers.
-Run in many of our stores, these workshops aim to teach people how to mend, darn, embroider, customize or upcycle their clothes.
-We currently offer workshops in stores in the UK, Ireland, France, Italy and the Netherlands, but we continue to expand this.
+Run in many of our stores, these workshops aim to teach people how to mend, darn, embroider, customise or upcycle their clothes.
+We currently offer workshops in stores in the UK, Ireland, France, Italy, Germany, Spain, Belgium, the Netherlands and the US.

 Since these workshops aren’t available everywhere yet, we’ve also created an online customer hub with simple step-by-step videos covering everything from basic stitching to sewing on buttons and zippers.